GeorgeWebDevCy/drousia-map/readme.txt

 Markers are logged in the order they appear in `data/locations.json`.

 == Changelog ==
+= 2.31.0 =
-= 2.30.0 =
+* Drouseia map now draws an outline polygon around the village = 2.30.0 =
 * Added `[gn_mapbox_drouseia]` shortcode displaying a simple map of Drouseia = 2.29.0 =